Macclesfield: Geography

-Macclesfield is in the east of Cheshire, on the River Bollin, a tributary of the River Mersey.
+Macclesfield is in the east of Cheshire and on the River Bollin, a tributary of the River Mersey.
 It is close to the county borders of Greater Manchester to the north, Derbyshire to the east and Staffordshire to the south.
-It is near the towns of Stockport to the north, Buxton to the east, and Congleton to the south.
+It is near the towns of Stockport to the north, Buxton to the east and Congleton to the south.
 It is 38 miles (60 km) to the east of Chester, the county town of Cheshire.

-To the west of the town lies the Cheshire Plain.
-To the east is Macclesfield Forest, containing Ridgegate and Trentabank Reservoirs which supply the town's drinking water, as well as Tegg's Nose and the Peak District.
+To the west of the town lies the Cheshire Plain; Macclesfield Forest is to the east, containing Ridgegate and Trentabank Reservoirs which supply the town's drinking water, as well as Tegg's Nose and the Peak District.

-The Macclesfield Built-up Area forms an urban area which extends from the town to an area that includes the town of Bollington and the village of Prestbury.
-The urban area has a population of 63,954.

-According to the 2011 census, the gender makeup of the population was 31,266 male and 32,688 female.
-The ethnic makeup of the whole urban area was under 96.2% white and 2.2% Asian.
-Other ethnic minorities were 1.6%.
-The religious make up of the whole area includes: 66.3% Christian, 0.5% Muslim, 24.8% Irreligious and 6.8% not stated.
+According to the 2011 Census, the gender makeup of the population was 31,266 male and 32,688 female.
+The ethnic makeup of the whole urban area was under 96.2% white and 2.2% Asian; other ethnic minorities were 1.6%.
+The religious make up of the whole area includes: 66.3% Christian, 0.5% Muslim, 24.8% irreligious and 6.8% not stated.